GnarGnarHead/EscapeTheTerminal/README.md

 three generated locations, sometimes containing unique items.
 Set the `ET_EXTRA_SEED` environment variable before launching to make this generation deterministic for reproducible testing or custom scenarios.
+You can also set `ET_EXTRA_COUNT` to control exactly how many extra directories are created under each base path.

 ## Command Registry
 Commands are routed through the ``Game.command_map`` dictionary.
 Each command